False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 2. Sudden Disappearance: If these embryos pull a Houdini before their bones form (days 35-40), the sow's body, still convinced of the pregnancy, keeps up the act — no heat cycles and maybe even some udder development.

-Administering hormones like estradiol dipropionate can trick the sow's system into "pregnancy mode."
-As it keep the pregnancy-maintaining structures active, leading to fluid buildup in the uterus and all the signs of a real pregnancy - minus the piglets.
+• Hormone Hijinks: Administering hormones like estradiol dipropionate can trick the sow's system into "pregnancy mode," keeping pregnancy-maintaining structures active and leading to fluid buildup in the uterus — minus the piglets.

-The above factors may lead to the retention of the corpus luteum (CL), which continues to produce progesterone, leading to pregnancy-like signs without the presence of fetuses.
+These factors may lead to the retention of the corpus luteum (CL), which continues to produce progesterone, causing pregnancy-like signs without fetuses.

 Signs to Look For

-1. Slight Belly Swelling: Not as dramatic as in goats but still noticeable.
+• Slight Belly Swelling: Not as dramatic as in goats but noticeable.

 • Ultrasound: The gold standard for confirming a true pregnancy.